Favicon

 Single App kiosk mode is configured at the Policy level in Applivery.

-4. Choose the app to lock the device to from the dropdown.
-If no apps are listed, go to the Apps section of the policy and add at least one Force Installed app first.
+Choose the App to lock the Device from the dropdown (3).
+If no Apps are listed, go to the Apps section of the Policy and add at least one Force-Installed App first.

 Option Description